Michael R. Allen | Director and Architectural Historian

-Architectural historian Michael Allen founded Preservation Research Office in August 2009 after having worked professionally in historic preservation for nearly five years.
-The Preservation Research Office synthesizes Allen’s professional expertise and practice in public architectural history, started in 2003 when he began writing the widely-read website (and now blog) Ecology of Absence.
+Architectural historian Michael Allen founded Preservation Research Office in 2009.
+Previously, Michael served as Research Associate and then Assistant Director at Landmarks Association of St. Louis.
+The Preservation Research Office synthesizes Allen’s professional expertise and practice in public architectural history, started in 2003 when he began writing the widely-read blog Ecology of Absence.
 Allen’s research has remained concerned with the impact of deindustrialization, population loss and postwar urban renewal projects on the preservation of historic urban landscapes.
-In recent years, Michael has lectured on architectural history and historic preservation at Washington University in St. Louis, New York University, St. Louis University, Fontbonne University, the St. Louis Artists’ Guild and other institutions.
+In recent years, Michael has lectured on architectural history and historic preservation at Washington University in St. Louis, New York University, St. Louis University and other institutions, while providing annually over 40 tours, workshops or talks for community groups and organizations across the St. Louis region.
 Allen is regular contributor to the NewsLetter of the Society of Architectural Historians, Missouri Valley Chapter, a regional journal of original research.
-Allen has contributed to the volumes The Making of An All-America City: East St. Louis at 150 (2011; Mark Abbott, editor) and Buildings of Missouri (projected publication 2013; Osmund Overby, editor).
+Allen has contributed chapters to the volumes The Making of An All-America City: East St. Louis at 150 and Buildings of Missouri (projected publication 2014).

-Michael has written for Next American City, Omnitectural Forum, CTheory, St. Louis Post-Dispatch, St. Louis Beacon, The Vital Voice and St. Louis American and is a guest commentator for St. Louis Public Radio.
-His media appearances on historic preservation and architectural history have included the programs ”Marketplace” on National Public Radio and “Off Limits” on the Discovery Channel as well as the documentaries Brick By Chance And Fortune and Route 66 (broadcast on ARTE in Europe).
-Michael is President of Modern STL and also serves on the boards of the North Newstead Association and the St. Louis Building Arts Foundation.
-He serves as regional adviser for the Metro East to Landmarks Illinois.
+Michael has written for Next City, PreservationNation, Temporary Art Review, Omnitectural Forum, CTheory, St. Louis Post-Dispatch, St. Louis Beacon and St. Louis American and is a guest commentator for St. Louis Public Radio.
+His media appearances on historic preservation and architectural history have included the programs ”Marketplace” on National Public Radio and “Off Limits” on the Discovery Channel as well as the documentaries Brick By Chance And Fortune, Route 66 (broadcast on ARTE in Europe) and The Pruitt-Igoe Myth (Allen’s site tour is a special feature on the DVD).
+Michael is President of Modern STL and also serves on the board of the St. Louis Building Arts Foundation.
+He serves as a Regional Advisor to Landmarks Illinois.
 In 2010, the Next American City named Michael Allen to its annual Next American Vanguard of young leaders working on shaping urban policy.

-Michael has authored (as sole or joint author) 38 successful National Register nominations.
-Additionally, Michael has authored or co-authored nominations of significant mid-century modern properties in St. Louis, including work by Joseph Murphy, Gyo Obata and Harris Armstrong.
-He also has surveyed Modern Cold War-era military resources in Illinois, North Dakota and Pennsylvania.
+Michael has authored (as sole or joint author) 42 successful National Register nominations, including nominations of significant mid-century modern buildings in St. Louis.
 Allen’s interests in modernism led to his becoming co-manager of the Pruitt Igoe Now ideas competition (2011-12).
-Michael has been listed as a qualified historic preservation consultant by the state of Missouri since 2006, Illinois since 2009 and Oklahoma since 2010.
 Michael holds a bachelor’s degree from Union Institute and University and memberships in the Society of Architectural Historians and the Society for Industrial Archaeology.

 Lindsey Derrington has worked professionally in cultural resource management since 2007.
 Lindsey is the sole author of six single-site National Register nominations and co-author of one more, all located in St. Louis or St. Louis County.
 One of these is a pro bono nomination for the Chuck Berry House in the Greater Ville.
 She is co-author of two historic district nominations and has been a team member on four architectural surveys in St. Louis.
 Lindsey is a member of the Board of Directors of Modern STL.

 Additionally, during an internship in 2010, Lindsey represented the Preservation Resource Center of New Orleans in Section 106 proceedings for endangered historic resources in New Orleans.
-Lindsey has been listed as a qualified historic preservation consultant by Louisiana and Missouri since 2010.
 Lindsey has a bachelor’s degree from Washington University in St. Louis and a master’s degree in historic preservation from Tulane University.